 Architectural rendering is the process of creating a realistic image of a future building or space.
 Rendering software takes a project designed in a modeling tool such as Revit or SketchUp and transforms it into a 3D visualization.

-It is an increasingly popular way for architects and designers to communicate their vision to clients and contractors and make faster design decisions based on how a space will look and feel in reality.
+It is an increasingly popular way for architects and designers to communicate their proposed architectural design to clients and contractors and make faster design decisions based on how a space will look and feel in reality.

 What is architectural rendering?